johnwight/Getting-Started-with-OAuth-for-Adobe-IO-Solutions/README.md

 "email": "adam@atomcaps.com"
 }
 ```
-* When the user is signed in, the server app notifies the front-end to show the signed-in state.
+When the user is signed in, the server app notifies the front-end to show the signed-in state.
 From here, the app includes the access token with every API request made by the user.
-For example, the Member/Profile Adobe Stock request requires this access token, which is passed in the `Authorization: Bearer`.
+For example, the Member/Profile Adobe Stock request requires this access token, which is passed in the `Authorization: Bearer` header.

 **Request: Send Authenticated Member/Profile Request to Stock API**